-This fall-flavored savory Pumpkin Hummus gets ready in under 10 minutes and makes for a great party appetizer.
+This fall-flavored Pumpkin Hummus gets ready in under 10 minutes and makes for a great party appetizer.
 It’s healthy, gluten-free, and vegan too.

 About This Recipe

-It’s vegan and gluten-free with just 120 calories per serving making it a crowd favorite.
+Pumpkin hummus is healthy, vegan, and gluten-free with just 120 calories per serving making it a crowd favorite.
 Make it for parties and get-togethers and serve with chips, veggie sticks, or crackers.

 Lemon Juice – Add some tanginess and freshness with freshly squeezed lemon juice!

 Others – You will also need red pepper flakes, cumin powder, salt, and pepper.

 Add 250 g pumpkin puree, 1 cup cooked chickpeas, 5-6 garlic cloves, 4 tablespoon tahini, 10 tablespoon extra virgin olive oil, 3 tablespoon lemon juice, salt to taste, ½ teaspoon cumin powder, 1 teaspoon red pepper flakes, 4 tablespoon ice-cold water and ¼ teaspoon ground black pepper to a blender.

 If you remove the skin from the cooked chickpeas, the hummus turns out super creamy.
 But trust me that’s a humongous amount of work and I really don’t recommend it.